rgprez/rgp-portfolio-ai-nextjs-tailwind-trae/.trae/rules/project_rules.md

 - **KISS (Keep It Simple, Stupid)**:
   - Favor minimalist abstractions and straightforward solutions over overly complex patterns.
   - Ensure code is easy to understand, maintain, and debug.
-- **Content First**: Prioritize content and structural integrity before layering on complex animations and interactivity.
+- **Content First**: Prioritize content and structural integrity, including layout, styling, copy, and media (images, videos), before layering on complex animations and interactivity.
 - **Progressive Enhancement**: Build a solid, functional base that works well, then enhance it with advanced features.
 - **Performance**: Optimize for fast load times and smooth user experiences.
 - **Accessibility**: Ensure the application is usable by everyone, regardless of ability.